WILL PHYSICAL THERAPY HELP YOUR KNEE PAIN?

 Our experience assisting people re-learn how to move pain-free is the combination of hands-on techniques for your knee, as well as the entire leg.
 Treatment will include strengthening and balance exercises to address weakness and poor joint stability.
 We will also spend time educating you on how treatment does not end once you leave the clinic.
-You will be given an individualized home exercise program to maximize your success of returning to the activities that you love.
+You will be given an individualized home exercise program to maximize your success in returning to the activities that you love.

 Have a list of questions you would like to ask.
 Don’t be afraid to ask for more clarity with the answers you are provided.

-In addition you filling out relevant medical history, you will also complete a functional outcome test for the legs, the Lower Extremity Functional Scale.
+In addition, you filling out relevant medical history, you will also complete a functional outcome test for the legs, the Lower Extremity Functional Scale.
 The survey helps us determine your biggest limitations with your daily life.
 It also helps us objectively track your success in physical therapy.

-Please wear or bring a pair of loose fitting shorts.
-We need to see the structure of your legs and how you move as you complete basic functional tasks such as: walking, standing, getting out of a chair, and negotiating stairs.
+Please wear or bring a pair of loose-fitting shorts.
+We need to see the structure of your legs and how you move as you complete basic functional tasks such as walking, standing, getting out of a chair, and negotiating stairs.

 You should bring in your most common footwear choice, as well as your current workout shoes.
 This will provide insight with how your body moves and if footwear changes are needed.